FanDuel promo offer | Bet $5 get $150 in bonus bets | Goal.com US

-- Get $150 in bonus bets after wagering $5, no promo code needed
+- Bet $5 and get $150 in bonus bets on FanDuel, no promo code required

-The Serie A title could be decided this afternoon in the fiercely contested Milan Derby.
-Then, later on, the NBA Playoffs continue, with three first round series having their second game.
+There is a huge London Derby from the Premier League, with leaders Arsenal needing to beat a resurgent Chelsea side to stay at the top.
+Then, later, the NBA Playoffs continue with three first round games.

 FanDuel promo code